When No One Would Listen: Plot

-Timid housewife Jessica Cochran (Michele Lee) has been married to her controlling husband Gary (James Farentino) for years.
-She began dating him at the age of fifteen and has two children, daughter Maggie (Anndi McAfee) and son Pete (Damion Stevens).
+Timid housewife Jessica Cochran has been married to her controlling husband Gary for years.
+She began dating him at the age of fifteen and has two children, daughter Maggie and son Pete.
 Gary had hit Jessica and threatened to kill her early-on in their relationship, although he has never hit the children.
 Both children are aware that Gary beats their mother, but they feel powerless to stop the abuse.

 After some career trouble, Gary moves the family out to the New York suburb of Glen Oaks.
 At first, Gary seems like a sweet and loving husband, but after getting mad at some hippie neighbours who enjoy smoking marijuana, drinking alcohol and partying, he becomes obsessed with these neighbours, constantly reporting them to the police for petty reasons.
 Unemployed, Gary takes out his anger on Jessica.
 He attempts to cover up his inability to secure a new job by buying Maggie and Pete a VCR and a VHS tape of Disney's The Little Mermaid, but then begins verbally attacking Jessica and his neighbours when Jessica asks him if he got a new job.
-Jessica takes up a part-time job at a bakery to help make ends meet; there she meets a new friend named Lee (Lee Garlington), who makes pottery as a hobby and shares some cigarettes with Jessica while they laugh at risque sex jokes.
+Jessica takes up a part-time job at a bakery to help make ends meet; there she meets a new friend named Lee, who makes pottery as a hobby and shares some cigarettes with Jessica while they laugh at risque sex jokes.
 Lee declares that she "likes [Jessica's] buns!" (referring to Jessica's sourdough buns from the bakery), after which Jessica quips back, "well, I like your jugs!" (referring to Lee's pottery).
 Jessica also befriends her new boss, Walter, and becomes close with him.
 Meanwhile, Gary criticizes Jessica for wearing a knee-length skirt to work, telling her that she has fat legs.

 Lee and Walter begin to notice bruises on Jessica's body, and urge her to divorce Gary and flee with the children.
 One night, during a particularly loud house party, a hippie stumbles drunk up to the Cochran home and repeatedly knocks on the door, making annoying noises.
 Gary responds by shooting and killing the hippie's pregnant wife, which horrifies Jessica.
 Gary is released from jail after claiming that the neighbours were trespassing on his private property, and arguing that the shooting was in self-defence.
 Meanwhile, while trying to teach Pete how to fight back against some local school bullies, he violently punches Pete in the stomach, causing the boy to collapse on the floor.
 Jessica catches Pete that night applying ice cubes from the kitchen freezer onto a large bruise up one side of his body.
 Realizing that Gary is beginning to beat the children, she sneaks out of the home and spends the night with Walter.
 She begins dating Walter, although Lee advises Jessica to go underground to a women's shelter because of Gary's murderous history.